swsouth/trading-cockpit/AUTH_DEPLOYMENT.md

 ### API errors in production
 - Verify all environment variables are set
-- Check API key quotas (Alpha Vantage has 25 req/day limit on free tier)
+- Check API key quotas (FMP has 250 req/day limit on free tier)
 - Monitor Supabase logs for database errors

 ---